2bnb/2bnb-factions/readme.md

 The prefix `bnb_fa_` should be used where appropriate to avoid any potential name clashes with other mods.

 ## Contact
-For any questions, contact FarCry or Met on the Task Force 15 [Discord](https://discord.gg/FA7EJkq2zU).
+For any questions, contact FarCry, Carmichael or Met on the 2BNB [Discord](https://discord.gg/FA7EJkq2zU).